Book Now

 • Weather considerations: Before you begin your walk, check the weather forecast.
 It's important to be ready for unusual weather changes.

-• Insurance: Travel Insurance is most do thing you need to purchase before heading to any vacation.
+• Insurance: Travel insurance is the most important thing you need to purchase before heading to any vacation.

 The optimum time to complete the Ghandruk Trek is in the autumn, another popular trekking season in Nepal.
 Cool and dry conditions bring bright skies and superb visibility for mountain views.
 After the monsoon rains, the landscapes are lush and green, producing a relaxing and gorgeous environment.
 Because of the mild temperatures, daytime hiking and nighttime sleeping are both enjoyable.
 A lot of regional festivals take place throughout the autumn, giving trekkers the chance to see and take part in local cultural activities.